archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - .md (full topic articles)
   - Establish scope: clarify what the topic covers and what’s out of scope (delegated to siblings).
   - Organize like a well-structured book section with scannable headings and a logical flow.
-  - Include real-world examples, case studies, trade-offs, and edge cases.
+  - Include real-world examples, case studies, trade-offs, and edge cases (see Depth expectations above).
   - If teaching decisions, include a vertical mental model/flow using Mermaid (top-to-bottom) and/or other suitable visualizations.
   - Include “When to use” and “When not to use” sections when applicable (omit if genuinely not relevant).
+  - Add a short “Design review checklist” sub-section with 6–12 bullets capturing the most important acceptance criteria for the topic.
+Prefer the `Checklist` widget from /editing/category/widgets for this subsection.
+  - For comparisons or showcases of options/examples, prefer the MDX components in the Editing Widgets sections (/editing/category/widgets) (e.g., `Showcase`, `Vs`, `Checklist`, `DoDonts`, `Steps`/`Timeline`) rather than ad-hoc lists; use tables only when a grid communicates better.

 Structure template (adapt as needed for each topic)